minerllabs/basalt-2022-behavioural-cloning-baseline/README.md

 ## How to Submit a Model on AICrowd.

+**Note:** This repository is *not* submittable as-is.
+You first need to train the models, add them to the git repository and then submit to AICrowd.

 To submit this baseline agent follow the [submission instructions](https://github.com/minerllabs/basalt_2022_competition_submission_template/), but use this repo instead of the starter kit repo.